-If you wish to access our Archives and Special Collections, please contact the team at Barker Research Library at Palace Green Library
+If you wish to access our Archives and Special Collections, visit our webpages for more information.

-- External visitors are welcome between 9am and 10pm, 7 days a week.
-Check our webpage for any closures or changes to these times before you travel.
+External visitors are welcome between 9am and 10pm, seven days a week.
+Check our webpage for any closures or changes to these times before you travel

-- Before and during the exam period in April and May access may be restricted as we have a high demand for study spaces.
+Before and during the exam period in April and May, access will be restricted as we have a high demand for study spaces

-- Currently there are no facilities for visitor printing or photocopying.
+There are no facilities for visitor printing or photocopying

-- There is a charge of £10 made payable to the University Computing and Information Service if a replacement for a lost card is required.
+There is a charge of £10 made payable to the University Computing and Information Service if a replacement for a lost visitor card is required.

 If you studying or working at another academic or partner institution

-- Students and Staff from other UK universities: Durham University is a member of the reciprocal scheme Sconul Access.
+Students and Staff from other UK universities: Durham University is a member of the reciprocal scheme Sconul Access.
 This enables many University users to access other academic libraries in the UK and Ireland.
 Please see the Sconul Access information pages to check if you are eligible.
 If you will be visiting Durham University Library regularly, you may wish to apply for a visitor campus card by completing a Visitor Campus Card Application form.

 North East Universities’ students and staff: Through a reciprocal agreement with North East University Libraries, staff and students from Durham and Newcastle universities can access each other’s Libraries for reference use only.
 You will need to bring your own university ID card for all visits.
 If you wish to borrow, you can check to see if you’re eligible and apply through Sconul Access.
 If you will be visiting Durham University Library regularly, you may wish to apply for a visitor campus card by completing a Visitor Campus Card Application form.

-Common Awards students: As partners you are able to use Durham University Library, you will be able to get a campus card from Computing and Information Services and will be able to borrow up to 7 items, you will need to register your student email address at our Help and Information Desk.
+Common Awards students: As partners you are able to use Durham University Library, you will be able to get a campus card from Computing and Information Services and will be able to borrow up to 7 items.
+You will need to register your student email address at our Help and Information Desk.
 For more information see the Common Award webpages.

-- Schools and 6th form: If you have been on an organised school visit and induction with our Learning Team, you are welcome to use Bill Bryson Library independently for reference use.
+Schools, 6th form and EPQ students: If you have been on an organised school visit and induction with our Learning Team, you are welcome to use Bill Bryson Library independently for reference use.
 You will be given a card to show you’ve been to the induction, please bring this with you on each visit and ask to be signed in at the Help and Information desk.
 If you wish to arrange a school visit, please contact our Learning Team.

 If you are associated with Durham University

-- Reference access: There is no charge for reference only access.
+Reference access: There is no charge for reference only access.
 You will be asked to show ID and register at our Help and Information desk.
 We will then issue you with a day pass.
-Or you can apply for an annual Visitor Card.
-Please contact our Virtual Enquiry Desk.
+Alternatively, you can apply for an annual Visitor Card by completing a Visitor Campus Card Application form.